keptn/keptn/usecases/production-deployments/README.md

     ...
     ```

-    We've configured the `VirtualService` sockshop to only use v1 initially, so the application is not affected at all by the deployment of a new version in the `production` namespace.
+    We've configured the `VirtualService` sockshop to only use v1 initially.
+So, the application is not affected at all by the deployment of a new version in the `production` namespace.
 You can check the details of the deployments to see that each deployment uses a different artefact version, e.g. `0.5.0` and `0.6.0` in the example below.

     ```console
     $ kubectl -n production describe deployment front-end-v1